vsuresh95/gemm_accelerator_stratus/README.md

 ## Limitations
 * The accelerator only accepts matrices whose dimensions are a multiple of 64.
+* The current implementation requires the second matrix in the multiply to be transposed in memory.
+However, the algorithm can be easily modified to accept non-transposed matrices.
+To do this, the load phase must be modified to fetch 64x64 blocks in column major order rather than row major order.

 ## Relevant links
 * [Embedded Scalable Platforms (ESP)](https://esp.cs.columbia.edu): An open-source research platform for heteregeneous SoC design